 Kreutzer Nature Trail is a 2.1 mile lightly trafficked loop trail located near Bellvue, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash